 Lead poisoning can present in chickens in acute or chronic form, depending on the extent of exposure and the amount of lead ingested.

-- Acute toxicity: Chickens that develop acute lead toxicity or poisoning will often present with sudden onset of muscle weakness, loss of appetite, marked weight loss, ataxia, drop in egg production and severe anemia.
+- Acute form: Results in sudden onset of muscle weakness, loss of appetite, marked weight loss, ataxia, drop in egg production and severe anemia.

-- Contaminated soil: There are many ways that soil can become contaminated with lead.
+- Lead-contaminated soil: There are many ways that soil can become contaminated with lead.
 Soil located on the side of the road of busy streets is frequently contaminated with lead, since lead was an ingredient in gasoline until the late 1970s.
 Soil that surrounds older painted structures, as lead-based paint may still be in the soil adjacent the building.
+Note that 74% of privately owned US homes built before 1980 still contain hazardous quantities of lead paint.
 The land could also contain lead contaminated waste (batteries, asphalt products, leaded gasoline, lead shot, putty, and spent oil) which may be above or buried within the soil.
 Any vegetation that grows on the soil will be contaminated with lead, making the vegetation hazardous to chickens who frequently seek out forage to eat when free ranging in grass.
-Lead concentrations up to 300 ppm are considered "safe", however natural non-toxic levels are between 10-50 ppm.
-Lead contamination is a problem in Australian backyards.
-A recent study by Professor Taylor found 40 percent of the 200 Sydney backyards he measured had lead levels in the soil above the Australian health guidelines.

-- Contaminated water: Water can become contaminated with lead if it flows through old lead pipes or faucets--which was common during pre-1978 days.
+- Lead-contaminated water: Water can become contaminated with lead if it flows through old lead pipes or faucets--which was common during pre-1978 days.

-- Contaminated food: Food that is stored in glazed bowls or imported from countries that use lead to seal canned food.
+- Lead-contaminated food: Food that is stored or left for long periods of time in ceramic glazed bowls or glass (especially for red and yellow shades), or imported from countries that use lead to seal canned food.